Road Rage is Not Acceptable in Wisconsin

 What Can You Do if You Are a Victim of Another Driver’s Road Rage in Wisconsin?

-Road rage is illegal, but if the police are not present when it is occurring, the offender may continue to act in this manner and endanger those near them.
+Road rage is illegal, but if the police are not present when it occurs, the offender may continue to act aggressively and endanger those near them.
 If you find yourself in a situation where a driver is behaving aggressively towards you or others on the road, there are some steps you can take to try to minimize the danger and get help from the authorities.

 Call the police and inform the dispatchers of the road rage driver and location.
-It is possible the driver will flee before the police arrive, but you can provide identifying information about the vehicle, such as the license plate and description of the driver/car involved.
+The driver may flee before the police arrive, but you can provide identifying information about the vehicle, such as the license plate and description of the driver/car involved.

 If a driver is acting aggressively towards you and you feel threatened, you should do your best to avoid further confrontation.
 Do not engage in any conversation or get out of your vehicle under any circumstance.
-Try to find a safe location to await the police or drive to the nearest station if you are being followed and feel in imminent danger.
+If you are being followed and feel in imminent danger, try to find a safe location to await the police or drive to the nearest station.

 The Danger of Aggressive Drivers on Wisconsin Roads